ssharm02/Mobile_Weather_App/README.md

 ## Mobile WeatherApp.
 Made using jQuery, HTML5, CSS.

+Geolocation based mobile jQuery wheather app, uses open weather map API to retreive and display weather data.
+The graph charts are made using the open wheather map data and charts.js

 To start, double click index.html and select allow location To open project: right click on directory folder, hold shift + right click > powershell > type "ws" > type in one of the address that appears on the powershell window in the chrome browser.